Bira/octopus-carnival/_posts/2023-07-08-lets-play-hells-rebels.md

 ## Running this thing as a solo campaign

-I actually decided to run Hell's Rebels for myself as a solo campaign way back at the beginning of the year, but it took until the start of this month (June 2023) for me to finally find the inspiration I was lacking.
+I actually decided to run Hell's Rebels for myself as a solo campaign way back at the beginning of 2023, but it took until the start of June for me to finally find the inspiration I was lacking.

 This won't be my first "solo" campaign: I ran through the first two Zeitgeist adventures that way between 2015 and 2017, give or take a year.
 That attempt